aboutcode-org/scancode-toolkit/docs/source/getting-started/newcomer.rst

 ^^^^^^^^^^^^^^^^^

 #.
 You can see all Scancode Toolkit versions on the `GitHub release page <https://github.com/nexB/scancode-toolkit/releases>`_.
 #.
-Refer :ref:`whats_new_this_release` to know more about the latest release.
-#.
-You can also refer the `CHANGELOG <https://github.com/nexB/scancode-toolkit/blob/develop/CHANGELOG.rst>`_ for more information on specific releases.
+Read the `CHANGELOG <https://github.com/nexB/scancode-toolkit/blob/develop/CHANGELOG.rst>`_ for more information on specific releases.
 #.
 If you want to use/test a specific version of Scancode Toolkit, you can follow the instructions
    in :ref:`source_code_install` docs.